School Committee - February 06, 2025

 Two yes, five no.

+All right.
 We have one calendar that we have passed.

-and we will send that back to the STA for official approval.
+And we will send that back to the STA for official approval.

 Done with the calendar for now.